Cal vs. Washington State NCAA Football Odds, Plays and Insights | October 2, 2021

 - Thus far this season Cal has two wins against the spread.

-- The Golden Bears have yet to cover the spread this season when favored by 7.5 points or more.
+- The Golden Bears have been favored by 7.5 points or more one time this season and have not covered the spread in any of them.

-- Cal's games this year have gone over the point total in 75% of its opportunities (three times in four games with a set point total).
+- Cal's games this year have eclipsed the over/under three times in four opportunities (75%).

-- The Golden Bears score 28.8 points per game, comparable to the 29.8 per contest the Cougars surrender.

-- When Cal records more than 29.8 points, it is 1-1 against the spread and 1-1 overall.
+- When Cal puts up more than 29.8 points, it is 1-1 against the spread and 1-1 overall.

-- Cal is 2-1 against the spread and 1-2 overall when the team picks up over 414.3 yards.
+- Cal is 2-1 against the spread and 1-2 overall when the team churns out over 414.3 yards.

-- The Golden Bears have turned the ball over five times this season, five fewer than the Cougars have forced (10).
+- This year, the Golden Bears have five turnovers, five fewer than the Cougars have takeaways (10).

 - Find the latest spread and moneyline odds for Cal at SISportsbook.